 Acoustic signals produced by users as they type on computer keyboards produce large amounts of information.
 This paper describes an implementation of "eavesdropping" on a corporate environment using sound signals emitted from a user typing on keyboards.
 The microphone used to record these signals is the onboard default mic that comes with the system.
 While this paper focuses on attacks and its implementation, the altruistic aim is to reduce the failure of imagination for attack vectors utilizing machine learning.

-This implementation seeks to avoid network based detection by “living” in side channels and learning user behavior.
-The same code applied in performing the translation from acoustic emanations to text can be used for other attacks.
+The implementation provided in this paper seeks to avoid network based detection by “living” in side channels and learning user behavior.
+The same code applied in performing the translation from acoustic emanations to text can be also used for other attacks.
 A large reason for this is the release of machine learning packages that have been recently made open source from organizations such as Google, Facebook, and various universities.
 Machine learning has recently become accessible, faster, and computationally more efficient.

 This paper documents possible attacks using acoustic machine learning in a corporate environment.
 The attack targets Apple macOS computers based on the author’s access to them in a corporate environment.
 Unix and Windows based machines can also be attacked with a small and moderate amount of effort respectively.
 Physical access is not required beyond initial user or guest level access for this attack vector.